The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Conclusions

 \section{Conclusions}

-In this work we fit the visibilities of the uniformly surveyed Upper Scorpius star forming region, following the sample of \cite{Carpenter2025}, using two new parametric prescriptions, to extract the disk bulk properties.
+In this work, we fit the visibilities of the uniformly surveyed Upper Scorpius SFR following the sample of \cite{Carpenter2025} and using two new parametric prescriptions to extract the disk bulk properties.
 For this scope, we used the software \verb|csalt| (Andrews et al., in prep.) to model visibility spectra using two new parametric prescriptions.
-From our analysis, we derive the following conclusions: \begin{enumerate}[label=(\roman*)] \item We fit a total of 37 protoplanetary disks out of a sample of 83 $^{12}$CO $J=3-2$ detection, and we report that visibility fitting becomes difficult if the S/N of the integrated flux is $\lesssim10$. \item We reported the correlation between the $^{12}$CO brightness temperature at a given radius and the $^{12}$CO $R_{90\%}$.
-We used this correlation to understand that the $^{12}$CO optically thick layer is more deeply embedded in the protoplanetary disk structure than the super-heated dust optically thin to stellar irradiation layer. \item We extracted the $^{12}$CO $J=3 - 2$ emitting layers and $ \langle z/r \rangle $ values for `common' protoplanetary disks, deriving a median $ \langle z/r \rangle \sim 0.16$ for our sample, which is smaller than what reported for larger and brighter disks (\citealt{Galloway2025}).
-Moreover, we found that the correlation between $\langle z/r \rangle$ and $R_{90\%}$ found in \cite{Law2021} for extended and bright disks still holds for the compact ones. \end{enumerate}
+From our analysis, we derive the following conclusions. \begin{enumerate}[label=(\roman*)] \item We fit a total of 37 protoplanetary disks out of a sample of 83 $^{12}$CO $J=3-2$ detection, and we report that visibility fitting becomes difficult if the S/N of the integrated flux is $\lesssim10$. \item We report the correlation between the $^{12}$CO brightness temperature at a given radius and the $^{12}$CO $R_{90\%}$.
+We used this correlation to understand that the $^{12}$CO optically thick layer is more deeply embedded in the protoplanetary disk structure than the superheated-dust optically thin-to-stellar-irradiation layer. \item We extracted the $^{12}$CO $J=3 - 2$-emitting layers and $ \langle z/r \rangle $ values for "common" protoplanetary disks, deriving a median $ \langle z/r \rangle \sim 0.16$ for our sample, which is smaller than what was reported for larger and brighter disks (\citealt{Galloway2025}).
+Moreover, we find that the correlation between $\langle z/r \rangle$ and $R_{90\%}$ found by \cite{Law2021} for extended and bright disks still holds for the compact ones. \end{enumerate}

 \begin{appendix}